- Device Pairing

 - — YDKB(Other) —

 Similar to the FN of a production keyboard.
 The actual effect is that the layer is opened when the FN is held down, and the layer is closed when released.
 This is the most basic layer function.

-FN is just a general term for the button function.
-For the convenience of display, in the firmware of ydkb.io, the corresponding layers are displayed using L0 to L7, which respectively represent instantaneous switching to 0 to 7 layers.
+FN is just a general term for the key function.
+For the convenience of display, in the firmware of ydkb.io, they are displayed as L0 to L7, which means momentarily opening layer 0 to 7.

-L1 is just a simple example, because the keyboard has a total of 8 layers available, so although the 60 keyboard is not large, such as 61 buttons, then a total of buttons can be set to 61×8 = 488.
+L1 is just a simple example.
+As the keyboard has a total of 8 layers available, so although the 60% keyboard is not large, such as 61 keys, a total of keys can be set to 61×8 = 488.